Saturday afternoon shooting in Americus - Americus Times-Recorder

 By Ken Gustafson

-AMERICUS – There has been a shooting in the parking lot of the Perlis Plaza shopping center on East forsyth Street in Americus.
+AMERICUS – There has been a shooting in the parking lot of the Perlis Plaza shopping center on West Forsyth Street in Americus.
 Police are currently on the scene and an investigation is underway.
 Please stay tuned to the Americus Times-Recorder for further details as more information comes in.

 You Might Like